An average trading volume for Danimer Scientific Inc. (DNMR) has been steady over the recent period. - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 3 different market analysts.
+The company has 3 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $-0.24 for the current quarter, with a high estimate of $-0.19 and a low estimate of $-0.32, while EPS last year was $-0.24.
 The consensus estimate for the next quarter is $-0.23, with high estimates of $-0.18 and low estimates of $-0.3.

 Analysts are recommending an EPS of between $-0.75 and $-1.16 for the fiscal current year, implying an average EPS of $-0.93.
 EPS for the following year is $-0.84, with 3 analysts recommending between $-0.7 and $-1.11.